yandex-cloud/docs/en/billing/operations/change-payment-method.md

-# Change a payment method
+# Change the payment method

 The payment method can only be changed for the billing account of the **Business account** type:  you can only use a transfer from your bank account instead of a transfer from your bank card.
 To do this, send a request to: [cloud_docs@support.yandex.ru](mailto:cloud_docs@support.yandex.ru).